Home Politics and Current Affairs Tourism turnaround to look back glorious past and peek into adventurous future

 The master dose

-The biggest achievement for tourism department was to get the industry for the tourism sector.
+The biggest achievement for tourism department was to get the industry status for the tourism sector.
 With this, all tourism units are levied taxes at industry rate rather than exorbitant commercial rate.
 This has resulted into reduction in power tariff by 30% and lowering of local body taxes by 80%.

 This has not only reduced the operational cost of tourism units but also attracted fresh investment in the sector.